General

 You can add user dashboards to monitor only the metrics you want.

-Click the [Create dashboard] button to create a new dashboard, and then click the [Add widget] button to set the types of widgets and metrics information to be displayed.
+Click [Create dashboard] to create a new dashboard, and then click [Add widget] to set the types of widgets and metrics information to be displayed.

-• To create widget related to GPU server, you must select Server as Product Type when setting data.
+• To create a widget related to the GPU Server, you must select Server as Product Type when setting data.

 • If you are using a GPU-related metric as setting data, you must add as many dimensions (gpu_idx) as the number of GPUs.

-For more information on how to additionally create the dashboard, see Create Cloud Insight dashboard.
+For more information on how to create the dashboard additionally, see create Cloud Insight dashboard.

 Was this article helpful?